levylabpitt/levylab-qcodes/tests/Documentation for Qcodes.md

 The `main.py` file is a sample python file where we have shown how to call "PPMS" and "Lock-in" instruments and perform a demo experiment using the package "Qcodes".
 In the following sections, the different parts of the code will be explained.

 ### Importing the Modules to perform the experiment
-At first, we are importing the necessary modules for performing the experiment.
-The following shows the associated python coding for importing the modules.
+At first, we are importing the necessary modules for performing the experiment:
 ````python
 #%% Imports
 import sys